keefa/tiny-cloud/prepare-hardware/up-win2016/README.md

 Thanks to the blog post http://www.thomasmaurer.ch/2016/10/create-a-usb-stick-for-windows-server-2016-installation/ I found a way to put the big `install.wim` file onto a FAT32 USB stick.
 We have to split it.

-You need an Windows Server 2016 ISO file, eg. the evaluation ISO or one from MSDN.
+You need an Windows Server 2016 ISO file, eg. the [evaluation ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016/) or one from MSDN.

 And a very good idea is to install the last cumulative update package KB4015217 so you have support for overlay network right after the installation.
-You can find the package here: http://www.catalog.update.microsoft.com/Search.aspx?q=KB4015217
+You can find the package in the [update catalog](http://www.catalog.update.microsoft.com/Search.aspx?q=KB4015217).

 ```
 mkdir c:\cache